Canon 6D vs Sony A7 II

 So what is the bottom line?
 Is the Canon 6D better than the Sony A7 II or vice versa?
 The listing below highlights the relative strengths of the two models.

-Arguments in favor of the Canon EOS 6D:
+Reasons to prefer the Canon EOS 6D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Longer lasting: Can take more shots (1090 versus 350) on a single battery charge.